Citation needed

-The tag "[citation needed]" is added by Wikipedia editors to unsourced statements in articles requesting citations to be added.
-The phrase is reflective of the policies of verifiability and original research on Wikipedia and has become a general Internet meme.
+The tag "citation needed" (stylized as "^{[citation needed]}") is added by Wikipedia editors to unsourced statements in articles requesting citations to be added.
+The phrase is reflective of the Wikipedia policies of verifiability and original research and has become a general Internet meme.

 Usage on Wikipedia

 The tag was first used on Wikipedia in 2006, and its template created by user Ta bu shi da yu.
 According to Wikipedia's policy, editors should add citations for content, to ensure accuracy and neutrality, and to avoid original research.
-The citation needed tag is used to mark statements that lack such citations.
+The citation needed tag is used to mark statements that lack supported citations.
 Wikipedia editors may use tools like Citation Hunt to address these uncited statements.
-As of June 2025, there were more than 604,000 pages on Wikipedia (or roughly 1% of all pages) containing at least one instance of the tag.
 Users who click the tag will be directed to pages about Wikipedia's verifiability policy and its application using the tag.

-A variant of the tag, [cetacean needed], is used for missing images on Wikipedia's list of cetaceans page.
+A parody of the tag, [cetacean needed], is used for missing images on Wikipedia's list of cetaceans page.